mattwilson1024/ngx-url-state/docs/README.md

 ## Docs coming soon

-The docs are a work in progress and will be updated soon.
+The docs are a work in progress and will be updated soon...